What I do

 (2016).
 Field reliabilty influences field validity: Risk assessments of individuals found NGRI.
 Psychological Assessment..

 (2016).
-New frontiers for conditional release: Applying lessons learned from other offenders with mental illness.
+New frontiers for conditional release: Applying lessons learned from other offenders with mental ill.
 Behavioral Sciences & the Law..

 (2014).
 The impact of ethnicity on competency to stand trial evaluations.
 International Journal of Law and Psychiatry..